Top 10 Activities for Summer

 The evening boat tour with buffet dinner starting at 19.00 is accompanied by live music.

-If you prefer the coolness of the night on a hot summer day, opt for the night cruise with dinner departing at 22.00.
+TIP: If you prefer the coolness of the night on a hot summer day, opt for the night cruise with dinner departing at 22.00 (available also with drinks only).

 If you want to see the most important sights, as well as learn about some hidden landmarks and stories related to them, go on one of the special Budapest tours.